 Treated early, pain can be reduced very quickly.
 However, if left alone, it can cause longer term damage – Monger-Godfrey explains: “Pain at the front of the knee can come from damage to the meniscus or cartilage – often that comes from trauma, but can also be from repetitive movement.
 If the knee is held in wrong position for a long time it can really irritate the tendons where the quads attach at the front, just below the knee cap – you can get quite severe pain there where the tendon gets inflamed, and this can spread around the knee.”

-How to fix anterior knee pain
+How to fix anterior knee pain from cycling

 When it comes to treating the tightness – be it a result of improper bike fit or simply originating from heavy mileage - it's all about foam rolling and stretching.
 Monger-Godfrey comments: “Stretch the muscle that is the issue, loosen off the buttocks with massage and that will release some of the tension, then foam roll – gently.”

 George adds his tips, saying: “Foam roll the quads, the inside of the thigh and IT band.
 All rolling needs to be done slowly.
-Sometimes people go up and down like it’s a rolling pin – but that just flushes over the fibres, and doesn’t get into it – this needs to be one long smooth and progressive push through the fibres to add a bit of length into the muscle.”
+Sometimes people go up and down like it’s a rolling pin - but that just flushes over the fibers, and doesn’t get into it – this needs to be one long smooth and progressive push through the fibers to add a bit of length into the muscle.”

 Kinesio tape – frequently used to increase blood flow to an injured area - can also be used to push the patella into the correct position.
 However, George says: “You can have it taped – but that’s a classic case of putting a plaster on the problem.
 The tape puts the knee back into the right position – what you need is for the tight muscles to relax so that it naturally goes into the right position.
 Taping is a really quick fix, but doesn’t work long term.”